 Second, there's the energy.
 The video makes it obvious why OPC uses somewhere in the region of 1.5 MWh energy per tonne produced.
 By comparison, the average household in the UK uses 8kWh electricity per day (so to produce one tonne of OPC uses the electrical equivalent of 160 days of the average UK home).
 Why?
 Because there's two heat phases performed in the kiln (sometimes called a "calciner"), the chemical dynamics of which are captured in the coloured diagram above.
 The purpose is to cause actual chemical change (i.e., to form new chemicals), and also to cause a physical change in the structure of those newly-formed chemicals:

 Third, there's the CO2.
-The red chunk in the coloured diagram above shows the output of CO2. which is totally driven out by about ~850°C. Let's put it this way: typically, over 1.6 tonnes of limestone is burned to make a tonne of clinker (PDFs here and here).
+The red chunk in the coloured diagram above shows the output of CO2, which is totally driven out by about ~850°C. Let's put it this way: typically, over 1.6 tonnes of limestone is burned to make a tonne of clinker (PDFs here and here).
 Another way of putting it?
 The associated loss of dry mass is lost predominantly as CO2 — and that's over 500kg (PDF here)!
 But that's not all.
-Because then, there's also the CO2 produced during the actual fuel combustion used to get to those terrific temperatures.
+Because then, there's also the CO2 produced during the actual fuel combustion used to get to those terrific temperatures...

 All in all?
 The typical figure of the total CO2 as cited by the Global Cement and Concrete Association, is that produced by the WBCSD (PDF here).
 For its membership, that's 842 kg CO2/tonne clinker.
 But that leaves out an awful lot, so the figure is likely a low estimate (see section below, Notes on Energy intensity / CO2 outputs).
 Further, since the 2016 version the GCCA has now taken over the GNR and no longer publishes a figure for clinker.

 Here's the thing: